vasudha-kulkarni/vasudha-kulkarni.github.io/pages/resources.md

 2. Few courses have an index in the beginning, where page numbers correspond to the page number written at the corner.
 For a few courses, I have also scanned the summary sheets at the end, as well as quizzes/assignments.
 3. <ins>Significantly incomplete notes</ins>: Ecology 2 and Animal Physiology 2 are somewhat incomplete - Ecology 2 doesn’t have all the notes from the assigned papers, and I missed quite a few of AP2 classes and suffered for the lack of recorded lectures.
 General Physical Chemistry notes are also incomplete towards the end.
 Evolution of Landscapes notes is incomplete in the middle, which covers modules on plate tectonics and the Himalayas, which were covered by Dr Ramendra Sahoo.

 The PDF files are linked to the course names in the table below.
-If you have any questions or comments, please feel free to contact me via email.
-And let me know which notes you found the most useful :blush:
+If you have any questions or comments, please fill out this [google form](https://forms.gle/LPbYMCeHwLD2fAyq8).
+Feel free to let me know which notes you found the most useful! :blush:

 | Course Name                                                                                 | Semester    | Instructors   |
 | ------------------------------------------------------------------------------------------- |:-----------:| --------------|